Chart Color Schemes

 Home Hill faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.8%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 7.8%, followed by graduate diplomas (1.1%) and postgraduate qualifications (0.9%).
-Vocational credentials are prevalent, with 39.6% of residents aged 15+ holding such certificates, including advanced diplomas (6.8%) and certificates (32.8%).
+Bachelor degrees are most prevalent at 7.8%, followed by graduate diplomas (1.1%) and postgraduate qualifications (0.9%).
+Vocational credentials are prominent, with 39.6% of residents aged 15+ holding them, including advanced diplomas (6.8%) and certificates (32.8%).

-Educational participation is high, with 25.6% of residents currently enrolled in formal education.
-This includes 9.8% in primary education, 9.5% in secondary education, and 2.2% pursuing tertiary education.
+Educational participation is high, with 25.6% of residents currently enrolled in formal education, comprising 9.8% in primary, 9.5% in secondary, and 2.2% in tertiary education.

 Frequently Asked Questions - Education